Singing is done with both the body and the mind

 Botany [BOT] RUNS ALL YEAR

-The aim is to enable group members to study and learn about the many types of New Zealand flora, especially trees.
+The aim is to enable group members to study and learn about the many types of New Zealand and exotic flora, especially trees.
 The Botany group encompasses people with a wide variety of botanical skills and a wish to identify new specimens while exploring rich native ecosystems including native bush, swamp areas and coastal zones like estuaries.
 The Wellington area provides excellent opportunities for botany study both in the field and in imaginative indoor study facilities such as Te Papa.
 Every effort is made to balance out the more demanding outdoor venues with easier to visit ones.
-Bring lunch.

 Co-ordinator: Helen Roper, [email protected] (897 0155)

-Venue: Davies Street/Luckie Street car-park, Tawa
+Venue: Meet at Davies Street/Luckie Street car-park, Tawa

 Choir [CHR] (U3A Singers) RUNS ALL YEAR